Why Worry About Cholesterol? An Anti Inflammation Diet Can Change Your Life!

 Diet and lifestyle do get a lot of lip service from the American Heart Association, but the cash is spent largely on promoting the profit of drugs and surgery.

-With the type of money that is available to the American Heart Association, they should be ashamed of their half hearted effort to support the average American on their journey of change.
+With the type of money that is available to the American Heart Association, they should be ashamed of their half hearted effort to support the average American on their journey to change.

 Change isn’t easy.